Best Product Analytics Software for B2B SaaS in 2025

 Common pitfalls that undermine product analytics

-Data quality issues can also undermine even the most sophisticated analytics setup.
-Inconsistent custom events tracking, missing user identification, or poorly organized data taxonomy will make your behavior analysis unreliable.
+Teams also frequently overlook the importance of data quality.
+Inconsistent custom events tracking, missing user identification, or poorly structured data taxonomy can make even the most sophisticated behavior analysis unreliable.
 It's worth investing time upfront to get your automatic data capture method and implementation right.

 Many teams also fall into the trap of collecting too much data without a clear purpose.
 Having access to product data is valuable, but drowning in metrics without clear objectives makes it harder to identify actionable insights that drive meaningful improvements.